 Using technology to minimise disruption

 Get-e recognises the complexities of flight delays and disruptions.
 As a result, the team created the airline industry’s first intelligent disruption management solution.
 It revolutionises the way airlines resolve issues when an unexpected diversion or delay occurs.
-The easy to use platform allows airlines to quickly book alternative transport and accommodation for displaced passengers.
+The easy-to-use platform allows airlines to quickly book alternative transport and accommodation for displaced passengers.

 Get-e’s platform gives airlines full control and visibility over the disruption management process.
-The technology can also provide travellers with notifications through an airline’s app.
+The technology can also provide travelers with notifications through an airline’s app.
 This is designed to keep them updated with details of their onward journey.

 Flight disruption management solution

 Working with Get-e means airlines can plan for disruptions before they happen.
 Technology improves communication with customers and allows users to adapt quickly.
-Therefore, fulfilling the key steps in-flight disruption management.
+Therefore, fulfilling the key steps of in-flight disruption management.
 Disruption cannot be prevented completely.
 But by providing a solution when it occurs, effective disruption management has a positive impact on reputation.